What does a Functional Nutrition Specialist do?

 How many sessions do I need?

 That really depends on what you are trying to accomplish.
-Most people benefit most from a 3 to 6 month program.
-Changes don’t happen over night unfortunately.
+Changes don’t happen over night unfortunately, which is why I only offer 3 or 6 month programs.
 Once we complete your initial consultation, we can talk through what would most benefit you.